zjwlucy/Decline_Package/README.md

 If you have related individuals, please reach out to Jingwen.
 Errors particularly with GEE model 13 are known, the software will continue to run.

+### Results
+All result files will be added to the source folder.
-Further details on the project are here:  https://docs.google.com/document/d/1ecNAiYQG7C4lmPHUhkvw3B1MMH9wfZikHFWfLRQGKtw/
+Please zip/tar/etc with filename cohort_date.zip and send to Jingwen and Matt Moll (remol@channing.harvard.edu) Further details on the project are here:  https://docs.google.com/document/d/1ecNAiYQG7C4lmPHUhkvw3B1MMH9wfZikHFWfLRQGKtw/